edielam/Bioinformatics-Pipeline-Scripts/README.md

 3. Variant Filtering and Annotation: Use `variant-filtering-and_annotation.sh` to filter variant calls based on quality, coverage, and other criteria, and annotate the variants using Variant Effect Predictor (VEP).

-4. Functional Analysis: Utilize `functional_analysis.py` to perform functional analysis, including gene prioritization, pathway enrichment, visualization of variants, and protein sequence generation.
+4. Functional Analysis: Utilize `functional_analysis.py` to perform functional analysis, including gene prioritization and pathway enrichment.
+Use `protein_sequence_generation.py` for protein sequence generation.

 5. Visualization: Use `visualization_of_variants.py` for generating visuals to be included in your report.

 Refer to the individual scripts and their respective README files for detailed instructions on usage, inputs, and outputs.

 ## Scripts